ThinkUpLLC/ThinkUp/docs/source/contribute/developers/writecode/styleguide/php.rst

 MVC Architecture
 ----------------

-ThinkUp implements the :doc:`Model-View-Controller </contribute/developers/mvc>`  design pattern.
+ThinkUp implements the Model-View-Controller design pattern.
 All new PHP code should follow suit.
 Read more about ThinkUp's :doc:`MVC implementation </contribute/developers/mvc>`.

 Drupal conventions to take notice of
 ------------------------------------

 Some of these are inherited from PEAR:

-* When constructing multi line IFs, the boolean operator should be at the beginning of the line, not the end.
+* When constructing multi-line IFs, the boolean operator should be at the beginning of the line, not the end.